jenkinsci/pull-request-monitoring-plugin/README.md

 ### Project Level

-The monitoring on the project level very basic and is limited to the summary of all open pull requests of the associated SCM.
+The monitoring on the project level is very basic and is limited to the summary of all open pull requests of the associated SCM.
 From here, you can access the corresponding monitoring dashboards, view the pull request information and navigate to the respective pull request in the repository.